flynx/XMPGen/README.rst

-This script uses the directory tree topology to rate files and stores the resulting ratings in .XMP sidecar files.
+This script uses the directory tree topology to rate images and stores the resulting ratings in .XMP sidecar files.

 Here is a simple example given for a Nikon camera, same will apply to any other make:

 We start with a simple directory tree, as it comes from the flash card::